 The most cost-effective long-term solution – Rental schemes can cost over €300 per year per household (monthly subscriptions), to maintain a community satellite system based on a 5 year period, averages less than €25 per year per household.

 IPTV community systems – Equipment is now available for these type of services, to allow flexible content and multi language content.
 These systems are only viable where a stable and fast internet connection is available.
-Please contact us (CTA) for further information on community IPTV systems.
+Please contact us by email for further information on community IPTV systems.

 Supplying television to 12 apartment blocks & commercial centre.